utdata/rwd-billboard-data/README.md

 As of this writing (July 23, 2022) they run each Tuesday and Wednesday.
 (Wednesday allows for holiday delays or other errors.)

+There are notebooks at the root level that explore how to do the functions necessary in the Github Actions.
+There are a couple of others as well

 ### Exploration and maintenance

 There are some RMarkdown notebooks used to explore and maintain those scripts: `01-scrape-charts.Rmd`, `02-combine-charts.Rmd` and `03-check-charts.Rmd`.
 There are some details recorded there that can help explain what is happening in the scrap/combine charts scripts.